 Safyral contains a combination of drospirenone, ethinyl estradiol, and levomefolate.
-Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
-Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if the pregnancy occurs while taking birth control pills or shortly after stopping them.
+Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if pregnancy occurs while taking birth control pills or shortly after stopping them.

-Do not use Safyral if you are pregnant or if you have recently had a baby.
-You should not take Safyral if you have any of the following conditions: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, circulation problems, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you smoke and are over 35, or if you have ever had breast or uterine cancer, jaundice caused by birth control pills, a heart attack, a stroke, or a blood clot.
+You should not take Safyral if you have: an adrenal gland disorder, kidney disease, uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Before taking this medicine

-Safyral can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+Stop using Safyral and tell your doctor right away if you become pregnant, or if you miss 2 menstrual periods in a row.
 If you have recently had a baby, wait at least 4 weeks before taking Safyral.
-You should not take Safyral if you have:

-untreated or uncontrolled high blood pressure, heart disease, or a history of heart attack, stroke, or blood clot;
+heart disease (coronary artery disease, history of heart attack, stroke, or blood clot);

-a history of hormone-related cancer such as breast or uterine cancer;
+a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;

-severe migraine headaches, especially if you are older than 35;
+severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-a history of jaundice caused by pregnancy or birth control pills; or
+a history of jaundice caused by pregnancy or birth control pills;

-if you smoke and are over 35 years old.
+if you smoke and are over 35 years old; or

-high blood pressure, high cholesterol or triglycerides, or if you are overweight;
+high cholesterol or triglycerides, or if you are overweight;

-underactive thyroid, diabetes, gallbladder disease;
+underactive thyroid, diabetes, gallbladder disease; or

 How should I take Safyral?

 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
-You may get pregnant if you do not take one pill daily.
-Get your prescription refilled before you run out of pills completely.
+You could get pregnant if you do not take one pill daily.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-Store Safyral at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Follow the patient instructions supplied with your Safyral prescription.
+Follow the patient instructions provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.
 Missing a pill increases your risk of becoming pregnant.
-If you miss one active pill, take two pills on the day that you remember.
-Then take one pill per day for the rest of the pack.
+If you miss 1 pill during Week 1, 2, or 3, take 2 pills on the day that you remember.
+Then take 1 pill per day for the rest of the pack.

-If you miss two active pills in a row in Week 1 or 2, take two pills per day for two days in a row.
-Then take one pill per day for the rest of the pack.
+If you miss 2 pills in a row in Week 1 or 2, take 2 pills per day for 2 days in a row.
+Then take 1 pill per day for the rest of the pack.
 Use back-up birth control for at least 7 days following the missed pills.

-If you miss two active pills in a row in Week 3, throw out the rest of the pack and start a new pack the same day if you are a Day 1 starter.
+If you miss 2 pills in a row in Week 3, throw out the rest of the pack and start a new pack the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.

-If you miss three active pills in a row in Week 1, 2, or 3, throw out the rest of the pack and start a new pack on the same day if you are a Day 1 starter.
+If you miss 3 pills in a row in Week 1, 2, or 3, throw out the rest of the pack and start a new pack on the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.